Code snippets by language A-Z

 Convert human-readable date to epoch:

-SELECT DATEDIFF(s, '1970-01-01 00:00:00', time_field)
+SELECT DATEDIFF(s, '1970-01-01 00:00:00', 'time_field')

 Convert epoch to human-readable date: